Uxbridge F.C.: Post-war years

-In 1978 the club bought its current ground in Yiewsley and also called the ground "Honeycroft".
-The club spent over £170,000 on ground improvements and a 1–1 draw with Arsenal on 12 November 1981 saw the official opening of new floodlights.
-The 1981–82 season saw both league and cup success.
-The club finish third in the Athenian League and achieve election into the Isthmian League and also won the Middlesex Charity Cup with a 2–1 win against Hendon at Honeycroft on 11 May 1982.
-In the 1984–85 season the club finished second in the Isthmian League Division Two South and gained promotion to Division One.
+In the summer of 1978, the club left Cleveland Road and moved to its current ground in Horton Road, Yiewsley, also calling the new ground "Honeycroft".
+The 7.8 acre freehold site was bought at a cost of over £120,000.
+This was funded by the sale of the club's share in the company that owned the Cleveland Road ground.
+The first game at Horton Road took place on 26 August 1978 against Marlow resulting in a 2–1 win.
+The club spent over £170,000 on ground improvements and a 1–1 draw with an Arsenal XI on 12 November 1981 saw the official opening of the ground's first floodlights.
+The 1981–82 season saw the club finish third in the Athenian League and achieve election into the Isthmian League after second placed Edgware were adjudged to have inadequate facilities.
+In this season Uxbridge won the Middlesex Charity Cup for the first time in 47 years with a 2–1 win against Hendon at Honeycroft on 11 May 1982.
+However there was defeat to Banstead Athletic in the replayed final of the Athenian League Cup held on 19 May 1982 at Leyton-Wingate's ground.
+In the 1984–85 season, the club finished second in the Isthmian League Division Two South and gained promotion to Division One.
 The first season in Division One saw the team finishing in 7th place and reaching the 1st Round proper of the FA Trophy.
 They were also finalists in the Isthmian League Cup on 5 May 1986 losing 3–1 to Premier League Champions Sutton United watched by 1,052 spectators at Imber Court.
-Throughout this period of the late 1960s to late 1980s the club was managed by Ron Clack.
+Throughout this period of the late 1960s to late 1980s, the club was managed by Ron Clack.
 He was followed by Peter Marshall for one season and Michael Harvey for three seasons.